FransUrbo/snmp-modules/bacula/README.txt

       Data Source Type:			ABSOLUTE
       Heartbeat:			600

-   *) Do point 1b two more times.
-Once for files and once for missing.
+   *) Do point 1b four more times.
+Once for files, once for missing and once for errors.

 2. Add in 'Graph Templates':
    a) Primary values: